-Showers (No Baths or Soaking)
+Showers (no baths or soaking)

 Your nurse will tell you if you have a special dressing on your surgical incision.
 This dressing is waterproof and designed to cover the incision for up to 7 days after surgery.
-We will teach you how to remove this dressing.
 When showering, you should pat the incision dry-DO NOT rub your incision or apply creams or lotions.
 If you are unsteady standing, you should use a shower chair.
 If you have a traditional dressing over your incision, you will be instructed how to care for it prior to your discharge.
 You should not get this dressing wet until told to remove the dressing and shower by your doctor.

-Support Stockings (TED Hose)
+Support stockings (TED Hose)